Uniesse Announces Expansion of Manufacturing and Assembly Plant in Pisa

-Seven Stars Uniesse new shipyard Cantiere di Tombolo Pisa.
-(Photo: Business Wire)

-The new facility is in response to increased demand for the company's Exuma product line which includes a full range of yachts from 50' 57', with options for the new Mercury Marine Verado 600HP engines, as well as diesel inboard engine options from Cummins, and Volvo Penta.
+The new facility will support the increased demand for the company's Exuma product line which includes a full range of yachts 57'- 64' LOA with options for the new Mercury Marine Verado 600HP engines, as well as 50' 61' LOA with diesel inboard engine options from Cummins, MAN and Volvo Penta.

-"We are very excited to have a new manufacturing platform to help expand production of our Exuma line of yachts, as well as our Capri line in the coming years," said Rafael Barca, President and CEO of Uniesse.
+"We are very excited to have a new manufacturing platform in collaboration with Seven Stars to help expand production of our Exuma line of yachts, as well as our Capri line in the coming years," said Rafael Barca, President and CEO of Uniesse.
 "The expanded facility will enable us to meet our current work in progress, while providing the ability to continue to grow Uniesse over the next decade."

 About Uniesse: